jpierskalla/jpierskalla.github.io/pages/workingPapers.md

 - A. De Juan, F. Haass, and J. Pierskalla *Cadres and Careers.
 Indoctrination and Bureaucratic Loyalty in the German Democratic Republic*, Book manuscript

-- M. Alam, D. Smith, S. Wagner, and J. Pierskalla. *Technological Change and Colonial Expansion*
+- M. Alam, D. Smith, S. Wagner, and J. Pierskalla.
+"Technological Change and Colonial Expansion"

 - D. Smith and J. Pierskalla “Military Elites and Political Stability, 1000–1800 CE”